kytan2992/cloudfront_static_tf/README.md

-# terraform_template
+cloudfront_static_tf
-Template directory for creating Terraform
+Terraform code for creating static website with S3 bucket and using CloudFront